Accessing our datasets

 Project Feasibility & Scoping

-Once we receive your DARF, you’ll attend a Scoping Meeting where we review your project in detail.
+Once we receive your completed DARF, you’ll attend a Scoping Meeting where we review your project in detail.
 This is your opportunity to share your research objectives, data requirements, and any specific considerations.
 Together, we’ll refine your DARF to ensure it aligns with your research goals.

 Following the Scoping Meeting, our team conducts an internal review of your DARF and assesses project feasibility.
 We also support you in preparing essential documentation, including your Data Linkage Plan and Data Management Plan.